IA-TIGRIS: An Incremental and Adaptive Sampling-Based Planner for Online Informative Path Planning: Proposed Approach

 The IA-TIGRIS algorithm comprises two main components: the main planning loop (Algorithm \ref{alg:ours1}) and the graph update procedure (Algorithm \ref{alg:ours2}).
 Let the notation $X \xleftarrow{+} \{\mathbf{x}\}$ and $X \xleftarrow{-} \{\mathbf{x}\}$ represent the operations $X \leftarrow X \cup \{\mathbf{x}\}$ and $X \leftarrow X \setminus \{\mathbf{x}\}$ respectively.
 The \PlannerNameSpaced planning loop takes as input the agent start pose, $x_{start}$, the state space $\mathcal{X}$, the remaining budget $B$, the remaining allowed planning time $T$, the extend distance for tree building $\Delta$, and the radius for neighbor selection $R$.

 At the beginning of planning in Algorithm \ref{alg:ours1}, the set of vertices $V$ is empty.
 The initial information $I_s$ at the start pose $x_{start}$ is calculated by $I(\cdot)$, and the initial cost $C$ is set to 0 (Line 2).
-The tuple $n_{start}$ is initialized and added to the set of vertices $V$, while the set of edges $E$ and the closed set of vertices $V_{closed}$ are initialized as empty (Lines 3-4).
+The tuple $n_{start}$ is initialized and added to the set of vertices $V$, while the set of edges $E$ and the closed set of vertices $V_{closed}$ are initialized as empty (Lines 3--4).
 The graph G is initialized as $G \leftarrow (V, E)$.

 The algorithm then loops until the computation time exceeds the allowed planning time $T$ (Line 9).
-Each iteration draws a sample $x_{sample}$ from the state space $\mathcal{X}$ using \textsc{InformedSample}, which is a weighted sampler based on the reward for viewing a state in the belief map.
-This is done by first conducting the weighted sample in the belief map, then uniformly sampling in the subset of the configuration space that views the sampled belief map state while respecting desired observation constraints (see \cite{moon2022tigris} for related details).
+Each iteration draws a sample $x_{sample}$ from the state space $\mathcal{X}$ using \mbox{\textsc{InformedSample}}, which is a weighted sampler based on the reward for viewing a state in the belief map.
+For the grid-based belief model used in this work, this is done by first conducting the weighted sample in the belief map and then uniformly sampling in the subset of the configuration space that views the sampled belief map state while respecting desired observation constraints (see \cite{moon2022tigris} for related details).
 Informed sampling focuses paths on areas of higher reward rather than uniformly sampling in the search space.

 The algorithm identifies the nearest node $n_{nearest}$ in the graph $G$ to $x_{sample}$ (Line 11) and attempts to steer from $n_{nearest}$ toward $x_{sample}$ within distance $\Delta$ while checking for collisions, resulting in a feasible pose $x_{feas}$ and an edge $e_{feas}$ (Line 12).
-Unlike \cite{moon2022tigris}, the new pose and edge are immediately evaluated for addition to the graph $G$ using \textsc{AddPoseToGraph} (Line 13), allowing the neighbor selection radius $R$ to be less than the extend distance $\Delta$.
+Unlike \cite{moon2022tigris}, the new pose and edge are immediately evaluated for addition to the graph $G$ using \mbox{\textsc{AddPoseToGraph}} (Line 13), allowing the neighbor selection radius $R$ to be less than the extend distance $\Delta$.